dilner1/Portfolio_one/README.md

 ## Responsive Elements

-The site was designed with a mobile first approach.
+I opted for a mobile first approach, although I didn't need to change much a responsive design I find it a challenge scalling up to desktop in the areas I wanted to adjust.

-Had an issue with the form sections text and email boxes as they would not line up in the centre of the page. this was not an issue with the inquiery section that contains the radio buttons.
-The problem was more pronounced when used on tablet and desktop, so originally I used margin with percentages to fix this however it still persisted, tried padding and changing different display element types.
+I had an issue with the form sections text and email boxes as they would not line up in the centre of the page.
+I did not have the same issue with the inquiery section that contains the radio buttons.
+The problem was more pronounced when used on tablet and desktop, originally I used a margin with percentages to fix this however it still persisted, I also tried padding and changing different display element types.

 ![mobile form centering](assets/images/form_mobile_centering_ok.png)